 In addition to the lectures and conferences outlined here, there are two ways that you can engage in course-style learning without entering a degree program at Calvin Seminary:

 You can register for regular courses as a visitor.
-Many courses are open to visitors for a fee of $47/credit hour or $94/credit hour for auditors (for 2016-2017).
-Click to see courses open to visitors for J-Term, Spring, and May Term 2017.
+Many courses are open to visitors for a fee of $48/credit hour or $97/credit hour for auditors (for 2018-2019).
+Click to see courses open to visitors for Spring 2019.
 Email email@example.com to receive registration information.

 These videos will demonstrate how each book of the Bible finds its focus in Jesus Christ.
 And because believers are being conformed to the likeness of Christ by the power of the Holy Spirit, the videos will also demonstrate how each book of the Bible has continuing relevance today for individual believers and for the church as a whole.
 When you have completed these videos, your own understanding of the Christ-centeredness of the Bible will be greatly enhanced.
 You’ll be able to lead a person to Christ from anywhere in the Bible!
 You’ll also have an excellent framework on which to hang all the rest of your biblical studies.
 The main textbook for your reference is Michael Williams’s How to Read the Bible through the Jesus Lens: A Guide to Christ-Focused Reading of Scripture (Zondervan, 2012).